NicoGrassetto/azure-developer-associate/trainings/implement-secure-azure-solutions/notes.md

 Azure Key Vault has two service tiers: Standard, which encrypts with a software key, and a Premium tier, which includes hardware security module(HSM)-protected keys.
 To see a comparison between the Standard and Premium tiers, see the [Azure Key Vault pricing page](https://azure.microsoft.com/en-gb/pricing/details/key-vault/).

 #### Key benefits of using Azure Key Vault
-- Centralized application secrets: Centralizing storage of application secrets in Azure Key Vault allows you to control their distribution.
+- **Centralized application secrets**: Centralizing storage of application secrets in Azure Key Vault allows you to control their distribution.
 For example, instead of storing the connection string in the app's code you can store it securely in Key Vault.
 Your applications can securely access the information they need by using URIs.
 These URIs allow the applications to retrieve specific versions of a secret.

 - **Securely store secrets and keys**: Access to a key vault requires proper authentication and authorization before a caller (user or application) can get access.
 Authentication is done via Microsoft Entra ID.
 Authorization may be done via Azure role-based access control (Azure RBAC) or Key Vault access policy.
 Azure RBAC can be used for both management of the vaults and to access data stored in a vault, while key vault access policy can only be used when attempting to access data stored in a vault.
 Azure Key Vaults may be either software-protected or, with the Azure Key Vault Premium tier, hardware-protected by hardware security modules (HSMs).